Bucharest and Budapest - Bratislava - Prague

 Czech Republic

-The Czech Republic is perhaps best-known for its beautiful capital, Prague, although it is known for much more, such as its numerous castles and châteaux (over 1,200 of them!).
-It is also well-known for having some of the most delicious food and drink in Europe, in particular its wines and famed Pilsner-style beer.
+The Czech Republic is perhaps best known for its beautiful capital, Prague, although it is known for much more, such as its numerous castles and châteaux (over 1,200 of them!).
+It also has some of the most delicious food and drink in Europe, in particular its wines and famed Pilsner-style beer.
 The Czech Republic has and had a very long Jewish tradition, which is triumphantly on display after the horrors and loss of World War II in such places as the Great Synagogue in Plzen, the third-largest in the world.
-Finally, the Czech Republic is well-known for its museums, educating visitors on everything from history and art to folk arts and crafts and even life in the former Communist Czechoslovakia.
+Finally, the Czech Republic is known for its museums, educating visitors on everything from history and art to folk arts and crafts and even life in the former Communist Czechoslovakia.

 Slovakia